At the age of 8, Sarah, along with her brother, came to live on our campus in Arcadia in the 1930s.

-These are two of the hundreds of thousands of lives FBCH and One More Child have helped transform in the past 114 years.
+These are two of the hundreds of thousand One More Child have helped transform in the past 114 years.

-Sarah and Joe became educators, and in 1957, they started our Miami campus where they brought incredible, compassionate leadership to our programs.
+Sarah and in 1957, they started our Miami campus where they brought incredible, compassionate leadership to our programs.
 The love they had received in the 1930s in Arcadia, they abundantly shared with each child in their home.

-Caryl Lucas was 4 when she and her four sisters came into the care of Sarah and Joe at FBCH in 1957.
+Caryl Lucas was 4 when she and Joe at FBCH in 1957.
 Caryl’s mother was a courageous single mother who loved her children dearly, but thought it was best to place them at FBCH while she worked toward financial independence.

 Caryl and her siblings lived with the Johnsons for 10 years before going back to live with their mother.

 “It was the best thing that ever happened to our family,” Caryl said.

 While Joe and was even her primary caretaker in the last years of Sarah’s life as she suffered the effects of Alzheimer’s.

 “Sarah and I cannot imagine how I would have faced different things throughout my life without that foundation.”

 The impact of the Johnson family legacy is only beginning.
 Not everyone can be foster parents or make a career out of ministry, but everyone can do something.

 Sarah passed away at the age of 90 earlier this year, but she and One More Child part of their estate, ensuring that children would be cared as part of their legacy for generations to come.